Release Date Change

 - The 2013 remake of Carrie was pushed back from March to October of that year.
 The studio's explanation was that releasing a big horror movie around Halloween made more sense than releasing it in March; director Kimberly Peirce's explanation was that the Sandy Hook massacre necessitated the change.

-- Muppets from Space was intended to be released around February 2000, but Columbia wanted it to be one of their big summer movies for 1999, giving the film less time to advertise.
+- Muppets from Space was intended to be released around February 2000, but Sony wanted it to be one of their big summer movies for 1999, giving the film less time to advertise.

 - An episode of Haven was originally going to air in December 2012, but it was pulled in in light of the Sandy Hook shooting due to the episode featuring high school violence and later aired the following month.